I'll Be There for You (The Moffatts song)

 "I'll Be There for You" is a song by Canadian pop rock band the Moffatts.
 It was released in April 1998 as the first single from their third album, Chapter I: A New Beginning.
 The song was a hit in Canada, reaching No. 5 on The Records single chart and No. 25 on the RPM Adult Contemporary chart.
+Dave Moffatt sings lead on the verses, and Dave and Scott Moffatt both share lead vocal duties on the chorus.

 Music video

 The music video was directed by Lionel C. Martin and premiered in 1998.
 The video features the Moffatts performing in a garage on a stormy day.
 Their garage band performance is being watched in various locations: in the living room of a young couple while they eat popcorn; in the bedroom of a girls' slumber party; and through the window of a pawn shop.
 The video ends with the Moffatts walking to the pawn shop windows where they notice their performance.